PATRONS & BOARD

 A former member of the European PR Director’s Roundtable, he has also been engaged in senior roles at Burson-Marsteller, Ogilvy PR and Sony Electronics.

-Following his own life experiences, and the benefits and joy he has seen arise in others, David is a passionate believer in making meditation an integral part of all our lives.
+Following his own life experiences, and the benefits he has seen arise in others, Asher is a passionate believer in making meditation an integral part of all our lives.

 Paul Majewski, BA, Grad Dip Journalism